rtr-nettest/open-rmbt/README.md

     </Context>

     ```
-3. Build the servers
+3. Build the server:

-    The servers can be built with gradle:
+    The map server can be built with gradle:
     ```bash
-    ./gradlew :RMBTControlServer:war :RMBTMapServer:war :RMBTStatisticServer:war
+    ./gradlew :RMBTMapServer:war
     ```
-    The war files are then located in `RMBT[Control|Map|Statistic]Server/build/lib`.
+    The war file is located in `RMBTMapServer/build/lib`.

-4. Copy `RMBTControlServer.war`, `RMBTMapServer.war` and/or `RMBTStatisticServer.war` to `/var/lib/tomcat8/webapps/`
+4. Copy `RMBTMapServer.war` to `/var/lib/tomcat9/webapps/`

-    In case the Java-Postgres connector is missing:
-    Add the package `libpostgresql-jdbc-java` and restart tomcat8.
+5. Add the package `libpostgresql-jdbc-java` from [Postgresql JDBC](https://jdbc.postgresql.org/) and restart tomcat9.

-5. Run `service tomcat8 restart`

 6. Optimize tomcat settings

-    Check the values in /etc/default/tomcat8
+    Check the values in /etc/default/tomcat9
     * JAVA_OPTS -Xmms MEM -Xmx MEM

 Get in Touch